Dominic Smith Player Props: Nationals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 19th-ranked team ERA among all league pitching staffs (4.37).
+- The Diamondbacks' 4.33 team ERA ranks 19th across all league pitching staffs.

-- Davies gets the start for the Diamondbacks, his fifth of the season.
-He is 0-1 with a 5.40 ERA and 14 strikeouts in 18 1/3 innings pitched.

-- The righty's most recent appearance came on Thursday against the Colorado Rockies, when he went 5 2/3 innings, surrendering three earned runs while allowing seven hits.
+- The right-hander last pitched on Saturday against the Atlanta Braves, when he tossed seven innings, allowing two earned runs while giving up five hits.

-- The 30-year-old has an ERA of 5.40, with 6.9 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .292 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.